 1. The Best Tile

-The best tile sealer for all types of natural and manufactured tiles is Sealer’s Choice Gold by Aquamix.
+The best tile sealer for all types of natural and manufactured tiles is Aqua-X Stone Sealer by Black Diamond Coatings.

 It is a low odor, water-based, penetrating tile sealer suitable for sealing:

 • All Types of Natural Stone Tile – sandstone, slate, quartz, marble, limestone, granite, bluestone / basalt)

 • Manufactured Tiles – unpolished porcelain tiles, clay pavers, polished & unpolished concrete, terrazzo, encaustic tiles, terracotta.